jyao1/openspdm/Doc/UserGuide.md

 Please refer to SpdmServerInit() in [SpdmResponder.c](https://github.com/jyao1/openspdm/blob/master/OsTest/SpdmResponderEmu/SpdmResponder.c)

+0. Choose a proper SpdmDeviceSecretLib.

+   0.1, if the responder supports signing, implement SpdmResponderDataSignFunc().

+   0.2, if the responder supports measurement, implement SpdmMeasurementCollectionFunc().

+   0.3, if the responder supports PSK exchange, implement SpdmPskHandshakeSecretHkdfExpandFunc() and SpdmPskMasterSecretHkdfExpandFunc().

 1. Initialize SPDM context (similar to SPDM requester)

    1.1, allocate buffer for the SpdmContext and initialize it.